Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/metadata.md

             byte[] thumbnail = metadataExtractor.GetVideoThumbnail();
             ```

         - To retrieve a frame with a timestamp, use the `GetFrameAt()` method with the timestamp in milliseconds.
-To capture the exact frame desired, the second parameter must be set to `true`, otherwise the method returns the I-frame nearest to the desired timestamp:
+To capture the exact frame desired, the second parameter must be set to `true`, otherwise, the method returns the I-frame nearest to the desired timestamp:

             ```csharp
             byte[] videoFrame = metadataExtractor.GetFrameAt(100, true);